 MCINTOSHFORMS™ is a grammatical method used by McIntoshLinguistics along with its editing process called the Literary Editing Project (LEP), which provides a study and description of morphology, syntax, and orthography.

-For editing purposes, MCINTOSHFORMS™ uses a collection of regular expressions (regexes) and particular grammatical forms that can isolate the structure of words (morphology), sentences (syntax), and orthography (hyphenation that forms compound words and punctuation that ensure coordination, combination, and parallelism).
+For editing purposes, MCINTOSHFORMS™ uses a collection of regular expressions (regexes) and grammatical forms that can isolate the structure of words (morphology), sentences (syntax), and orthography (hyphenation that forms compound words and punctuation that coordinate, combine, and parallel).

 Theory and concept behind MCINTOSHFORMS™